dotnet/diagnostics/documentation/lldb/linux-instructions.md

 Installing LLDB on Linux
 ========================

 These instructions will lead you through installing or building the best version of lldb for your distro to use with SOS.

 If you have already followed the diagnostics repo build [prerequisites](../building/linux-instructions.md) and built the diagnostics repo, then the best version of lldb is already installed.

-SOS needs at least lldb 3.9 or greater.
+You need lldb 3.9 or later to use SOS.
 Some distros only have older versions available by default so there are directions and scripts to build lldb 3.9 for that platform.
 These instructions assume that you have dotnet cli and its prerequisites installed.

-The libsosplugin.so built for lldb 3.9 does work with lldb 4.0 and greater but most of the testing has been on lldb 3.9.

-lldb 10.0 or greater is recommended if available for the distro version.
-For arm32, it is recommended to debug on Ubuntu 18.04 if possible with lldb 10.0 which is the only version of lldb found that works with SOS on arm32.
+lldb 10.0 or later is best if your distro has that available.
+In particular if you are debugging for Arm32 you should use Ubuntu 18.04 or later if possible and lldb 10.0 or later.

-#### Ubuntu 14.04 ####

-In order to get lldb-3.9, we need to add additional package sources (see [http://llvm.org/apt/](http://llvm.org/apt/) for the other Ubuntu versions not listed here):

-    sudo apt-get update
-    sudo apt-get install wget
-    echo "deb http://llvm.org/apt/trusty/ llvm-toolchain-trusty main" | sudo tee /etc/apt/sources.list.d/llvm.list
-    echo "deb http://llvm.org/apt/trusty/ llvm-toolchain-trusty-3.9 main" | sudo tee -a /etc/apt/sources.list.d/llvm.list
-    wget -O - http://llvm.org/apt/llvm-snapshot.gpg.key | sudo apt-key add -
-    sudo apt-get update

-Install the lldb packages:

-    sudo apt-get install lldb-3.9 python-lldb-3.9

-To launch lldb:

-    lldb-3.9

 #### Ubuntu 16.04 ####